-This Feral Cat Druid guide is primarily intended for use in PvE and Raiding at level 90.
+This Feral Cat Druid guide is primarily intended for use in PvE and Raiding at max level.
 However, the principals will still apply during the leveling process.
 If you’re looking for more advice on leveling your Druid, check out our Druid Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Other Druid Guides: